 Go where the lane goes.
 Do not turn left from the right lane.
 Do not go straight in a lane marked right-turn-only.

 Obey traffic signs, signals and laws

 Bicyclists must operate their bicycles like drivers of motor vehicles.
 Obeying laws helps you to be taken seriously by motorists.
-Do you know about the three foot law?
-Arizona Revised Statute (ARS) 28-735 states that motorists must provide a distance of at least 3 feet when passing a bicyclist.
-Fines for violations can be up to $500.

 Use a light at night

 The law requires a white headlight and rear reflector at night.
 Adding a blinking red tail light is a good idea.